You’ve decided to use WordPress to launch your new website.

 With this, you don’t have to worry about a domain or hosting.
 Just sign up and start building your site with the selection of free themes.

-This might sound ideal, but it’s very difficult to grow a popular site or an online business using a subdomain.
-Plus, with WordPress.com you’ll have a very small selection of themes and plugins to choose from, even if you upgrade to the premium package.
+This might sound ideal, but the free version is pretty limiting, especially with the themes you can use.
+With WordPress.com you’ll have a very small selection of themes and plugins to choose from, even if you upgrade to the premium package.
+Plus, it’s very difficult to grow a popular site or an online business using a subdomain.

 Why You Should Self-Host Your WordPress Site